Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 This mods adds a number of useful options directly to the game, which includes the (in)famous debug console, various graphics and feedback settings, and more.

-All Enhanced Edition games patched to v2.0 or higher are supported.
+All Enhanced Edition games patched to v2.0 or higher are supported, which currently includes BG:EE (with or without SoD), BG2:EE, IWD:EE, PST:EE and EET.

 Installation